 Approximate time commitment: 1-2 hours per week

 Volunteers work as tutors/mentors to high school students from refugee backgrounds to help and support them with their school work and learning of English.
-Homework Clubs operate from 4 – 6pm on Mondays, Tuesdays, Wednesdays and Thursdays.
+Homework Clubs operate from 4 – 6pm on Mondays, Tuesdays, Wednesdays and Thursdays at various locations.
 Note: teaching qualifications/experience not necessary.

-Approximate time commitment: one afternoon (2 hours) per week (Mon, Tues, Wed or Thurs)
+Approximate time commitment: one afternoon (2 hours) per week during school terms

 Volunteers work in pairs to collect furniture donations from members of the community and deliver furniture to newly arrived refugees.
 ARA has a van and trailer for use when collecting and delivering furniture.

-Other roles for volunteers with ARA Furniture are: Driver’s Offsider, Warehouse Assistant, Logistics Assistant, Handyperson, Electrical tester.
+Other roles for volunteers with ARA Furniture are: Driver’s Offsider, Logistics Assistant, Handyperson, Electrical tester.

-ARA is looking for Volunteers to assist small groups of clients in our Job Club where clients actively search for jobs and apply for appropriate positions.
-As a Job Club Support Volunteer you will have the opportunity to assist clients to update their resumes and cover letters, locate employment opportunities, complete applications, and provide basic computer skills assistance.
+ARA is looking for Volunteers to assist clients to prepare and update their resumes and cover letters, locate employment opportunities, complete applications, and provide basic computer skills assistance.
 This assistance may also involve explaining what certain employment screening questions mean, and assisting with online employment systems that become too complex for the clients’ level of English or computer skills.

 An ideal volunteer is someone who is empathetic, patient and has had experience in applying for jobs online.

-ARA needs volunteers to help promote ARA and our services.
-We often have requests to hold stands at expos, festivals, schools etc. If you are keen to help spread the word of ARA and to help us promote our services, we would love your help!
-Volunteers will be kept on a register to be contacted whenever an upcoming event is scheduled and then in groups will attend the given event to run the ARA stall and talk to people, hand out fliers about who ARA is.
+ARA needs volunteers to help promote ARA and our services through a range of fundraising and other events and promotions.
+We hold a range of fundraising and community events ourselves and often have requests to hold stands at various expos, festivals etc. If you are keen to help spread the word of ARA and to help us promote our services, we would love your help!
+Volunteers will be kept on a register to be contacted whenever an upcoming event is scheduled and then will work in groups to support our staff at various events and promotions.

 Approximate time commitment: as required